CoinFabrik/web3-grant/vulnerabilities/examples/unused-return-enum/README.md

 }
 ```

-Let's take a closer look at the function `get_percentage_difference`.
-This is an ink! message that returns the percentage difference between two values.
+The function `get_percentage_difference()` is an ink! message that returns the

-The function first calculates the absolute difference between the two values and then calculates the sum of the two values.
-The percentage difference is then calculated by multiplying the absolute difference by 100 and dividing it by the sum of the two values.
+percentage difference between two values by first computing the absolute
+difference between the two values and then the sum of the two values.
+The
+percentage difference is then calculated by multiplying the absolute difference
+by 100 and dividing it by the sum of the two values.

 The function then returns an error enum variant `TradingPairErrors::Overflow`.
-However, the function never returns a `Result` enum variant `Ok`, thus always failing.
+However, the function never returns a `Result` enum variant `Ok`, thus always
+failing.

 ## Remediation

-This function could be easily fixed by returning a `Result` enum variant `Ok` when the percentage difference is calculated successfully.
-By providing a check in the linter that ensures that all the variants of the `Result` enum are used, this bug could have been avoided.
+This function could be easily fixed by returning a `Result` enum variant `Ok`
+when the percentage difference is calculated successfully.
+By providing a check in
+the linter that ensures that all the variants of the `Result` enum are used, this
+bug could have been avoided.

 ````rust
 #![cfg_attr(not(feature = "std"), no_std)]